 Flower power is a slogan used during the late 1960s and early 1970s as a symbol of passive resistance and non-violence ideology.
 Its roots are in the opposition movement to the Vietnam War.
 The expression, first used by the American beat poet Allen Ginsberg in 1965, means to transform war protests into peaceful affirmative spectacles.
 Hippies embrace the symbolism by dressing in clothing with embroidered flowers and vibrant colors, wearing flowers in their hair, and distributing flowers to the public, known as flower children.Wikipedia

 Floral scents put us in good moods and it naturally follows that a better mood results in less anxiety.
-If you smell flowers before or during an exam, for example, your probability of receiving a high score are increased.
+If you smell flowers before or during an exam, for example, your probability of receiving a high score increases.
 Also, when patients have flowers and greenery in their room, they are less anxious about surgery and need fewer post-operative pain relievers.

-A little dab of lavender essential oil helps me through social anxiety and helps me sleep better at night.
-However, that’s only one of the ways I’ve proven to myself that flower essences melt away the mental blockages that cause stress.
+A little dab of lavender essential oil helps you through social anxiety and helps you sleep better at night.
+However, that’s only one of the ways flower essences melt away the mental blockages that cause stress.

 Where Did Modern Flower Power Begin?

 Let’s go back a few decades to the 1930s to the Bach Flower Remedies which are a system of healing made up of 38 healing plants which address the different states of mind.
 In 1930, at the age of 43, Bach decided to search for a new healing technique and he spent the Spring and Summer in the preparation and discovery of new flower remedies.

 Edward Bach (24 September 1886 – 27 November 1936) was an English doctor, homeopath, bacteriologist and spiritual writer, best known for developing a range of remedies called the Bach flower remedies, a form of alternative medicine inspired by classical homeopathic traditions.Wikipedia